Star-Ankur/Ishme_DS_242EX/README.md

 ### Instruction for running the code:

 Download the files in the data folder from my repository.
-You need to make a small change in the above script before running it.
+You need to make a small change in the Predict.ipynb script before running it.

 ```
 df = pd.read_parquet('/content/drive/MyDrive/Data/BMTC.parquet.gzip', engine='pyarrow')